-- 7. The Panel commences from the following propositions: - (a) companies are entitled to manage their capital in a range of ways; most rights issues will not have any control issues; - (b) the fact that control of a company is affected by a rights issue does not of itself give rise to unacceptable circumstances; - (c) informed, rational shareholders who have reasonable and equal opportunities to participate in any benefits which flow from a rights issue may choose not to participate in a rights issue, with consequent control effects on their company; - (d) shareholders who invest in a company do so in the knowledge they may be diluted in the event of non-participation in a capital raising; and
+- 7. The Panel commences from the following propositions: - (a) companies are entitled to manage their capital in a range of ways; - (b) most rights issues will not have any control issues and this Guidance Note is likely to have little relevance to them; - (c) the fact that control of a company is affected by a rights issue does not of itself give rise to unacceptable circumstances; - (d) informed, rational shareholders who have reasonable and equal opportunities to participate in any benefits which flow from a rights issue may choose not to participate in a rights issue, with consequent control effects on their company;

-- (e) where there is a potential for a rights issue to affect control of a company, its directors should carefully consider all reasonably available options to mitigate the control effect of the issue, and consider taking professional advice on these options. - 8.
+- (e) shareholders who invest in a company do so in the knowledge they may be diluted in the event of non-participation in a capital raising; and - (f) where there is a potential for a rights issue to affect control of a company, its directors should carefully consider all reasonably available options to mitigate the control effect of the issue, and consider taking professional advice on these options. - 8.
 The Panel does not wish to narrow inappropriately the scope of an exception inserted by the legislature.
 Therefore, if a rights issue is structured so as to fall within the exceptions in item 10 or item 13 of section 611 of the Act, there will be a rebuttable presumption that it is not unacceptable. - 9.
 However, where the circumstances and terms of a rights issue suggest that the rights issue may affect control of the company in an unacceptable manner, the Panel may declare unacceptable circumstances to exist.
 This Guidance Note indicates those factors which are likely to increase the risk of scrutiny of a rights issue and which may tend to make the Panel scrutinise the actions and arguments of the proponents of the rights issue more critically.